 - The best documentation is an Alberta property tax assessment with proof of payment for the current year.

 - If a residence is rented or not owned, you must provide a current lease agreement from the property manager valid for at least the school year, as well as a current utility bill for your Alberta residence.

 - At the principal’s discretion, and as a last resort, your income tax receipt showing that you filed and paid taxes in Alberta for the previous year may be considered.

-- Telephone number that is not long distance for our teachers to better communicate with their students
+- Have a telephone number that is not long distance for our teachers to better communicate with their students:

 - Vonage, Magicjack, and Skype are just a few examples of companies who provide telephone service via the internet, which will allow our teachers to call your home without incurring long distance charges.

 - You are also required to provide a long distance telephone number and a telephone number for your Alberta residence.

 - Once registered, a student who is not located near one of our campus locations or is out-of-province student may establish a special writing centre for school-based supervised exams (midterms, final exams).
 When the student is taking a course wherein there is also a diploma examination, the student will be required to either return to Alberta to write the diploma examination, or establish a special writing centre.To inquire about the process and obtain forms, please contact the Alberta Distance Learning Centre Exam Department.
 Toll-free: 1-866-774-5333 Ext.
 5255 or via email: email@example.com.

 - Students must return all required textbooks and materials within three months from the end of the school year; otherwise, they will be invoiced the cost.